ZEDCWT/ZED.CWT.CrabSave/ReadMe.md

-# CrabSave | Yet Another Video Downloader With GUI
+# CrabSave | Yet Another UGC Downloader With GUI

-CrabSave is a B/S application to download videos from several sites.
+CrabSave is a B/S application to download UGC (User-generated content) from several sites, mainly focus on media contents.
 With features like multitasking, breakpoint resume, and download history management.